rayhuang2006/STUDY/README.md

 STUDY
 =============

 IOS application.
 I do this for my classmates.
-Maybe there will soon be android version release.
+Maybe there will soon be android version released.

 # Functions